 Airport runways are designed, whenever possible, to allow takeoffs and landings into the prevailing wind.
-All runways are numbered according to the compass heading indicated when lined up on the centerline of that runway, so a runway pointing toward 30 degrees would be runway 30.
+All runways are numbered according to the compass heading indicated when lined up on the centerline of that runway, but in a sort of shorthand.
+So, for instance, a runway pointing toward 30 degrees would be runway 3.

 Runway numbers are pronounced one numeral at a time, so runway 21 is pronounced "two-one," not "twenty-one."
 Runway 30 is pronounced "three-zero," not "thirty."

 If you landed on the same runway going in the opposite direction, the compass heading would be 210 degrees (the reciprocal of 30 degrees).
-However, when a compass heading is three digits, you drop the last zero, referring to runway 21 instead of runway 210.
+Again, you would drop the last zero, referring to runway 21 instead of runway 210.

-The runway in use (active) is determined by the wind direction; it is better to fly into the wind.
+The runway in use (active) is determined by the wind direction; it is better to fly into the wind to reduce takeoff and landing roll.
 Some of the biggest airports have two or more parallel runways that can be used simultaneously.
-An airport with two runway 45s would designate them runway 45L (for left) and runway 45R (for right).
+An airport with two runway 36s would designate them runway 36L (for left) and runway 36R (for right).